 Learn more about car accident laws in your state.

 (Tex.
 Trans.
 Code § 550.026; Cal.
 Veh.
 Code § 20008.)

 If anyone is injured in the accident, you should report the accident to your insurance company no matter how minor the injury appears to be.
-After a car accident, it's normal for adrenaline and confusion to mask the true extent of an injury, making it appear less harmful than it really is.
-Also, some very common car accident injuries -- like soft tissue damage caused by whiplash -- can take several days to manifest completely.
-You may feel fine immediately after the accident occurs, only to find a few days later that you have serious neck or back pain.
-As a result, it's best to report any accident that causes injuries.
+Many common car accident injuries—like soft tissue damage caused by whiplash—can take several days to develop.
+You may feel fine immediately after the accident, only to find a few days later that you have serious neck or back pain.

-However, not filing a claim solely because you're worried about changes in your premiums is a bad idea.
-First, if you were at fault, you may have received a ticket or citation at the scene of the accident.
-This ticket will appear on your driving record, which your auto insurance company will also review when deciding whether to renew your coverage – and at what price – next year.
-If the insurer realizes that you were at fault in an accident you never told them about, it could cause your premiums to skyrocket.
-Worse, it could also cause your insurer to decide not to offer you coverage at all, leaving you to shop the insurance market – with a tarnished record.
-Learn more about Proving Fault for a Car Accident.
+If you were at fault for an accident, you may have received a ticket or citation at the scene of the accident.
+This ticket will appear on your driving record, which your car insurance company will review when deciding whether to renew your coverage.
+If the insurer realizes that you were at fault in an accident that you never reported, your premiums will skyrocket or your insurer will cancel your coverage altogether.

 If you aren't at fault for the accident, your insurance rates likely won't increase as a result of the accident.
 You can file a claim directly with the at-fault driver's insurer (called a "third-party" claim) and get compensation for your accident-related losses.

 You may be able to handle your own car accident claim if you have the time and energy to devote to it.
 But even minor accidents can have major financial implications.
 If you have questions, talk to a lawyer.
 A lawyer can answer help you figure out the best path forward.